RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Datasheet/README.md

 For the aforementioned reason, it is best you leave these exposed for programming purposes and not to remap them as GPIOs.
 :::

-Use Figure 4 as guide to connect RAKDAP1 on RAK4600 Evaluation Board.
+Use **Figure 4** as a guide to connect RAKDAP1 on the RAK4600 Evaluation Board.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/datasheet/rak4600-connection.png"